James Oliver (inventor): Business

 Oliver received a number of patents on his designs and began selling the new plows in 1857.
 He only sold fifty during that year, but began to market them and demonstrate them at public events.
 In 1858 he created a model called the "Indiana Plow".
 By 1860 he had perfected the design, Model No. 40, and sales quickly grew.
 In August of that year Little and Oliver sold shares of the company to T. M. Bissell.
 On December 24 of the same year a fire broke out in the foundry completely destroying the building.
 The company quickly rebuilt, buoyed by their growing sales.
-Oliver began working as the companies traveling salesman working out distribution agreements.
-In 1863 Little left the company which was renamed Oliver and Bissell.
+Oliver began working as the company's traveling salesman working out distribution agreements.
+In 1863 Little left the company, which was renamed Oliver and Bissell.
 Bissell oversaw production, while Oliver concentrated on development.
 By 1864 the company had grown to employ twenty-five workers and a new investor, George Milburn, was brought in to fund expansion.

 Oliver received a new patent in 1868 for a large plow that required a team of draft animals to pull.
 The new plow was significantly superior to all others on the market, leading to a massive surge in sales.
 The same year Clement Studebaker, an owner of the Studebaker company, made an investment in the business to help it reincorporate and expand.
 The company's product grew to dominate its competition and produced as many as 300,000 plows a year; by 1878 the company was exclusively producing plows.
 A number of specialized models were created for different types of soil.
-Sales spread internationally, and company adopted the slogan "Plowmaker of the World".
+Sales spread internationally, and the company adopted the slogan "Plowmaker of the World".
 As popularity grew, so did attempts to steal Oliver's designs.
 He launched several suits to have imitators and patent violators' businesses shut down.

 The company began to have competition from John Deere and International Harvester because of Oliver's longtime resistance to producing riding plows, instead focusing only on walk-behind plows.
 The company remained a leader in farm implements into the twentieth century.
 Over the years, Oliver was able to purchase all the stock in the business that had been sold to other investors and became the sole owner.
-The business was a major contributor to growth of South Bend, Indiana and the surrounding area.
+The business was a major contributor to the growth of South Bend, Indiana and the surrounding area.